DMDTools/DOF2DMD/README.md

 - A plugin for [Launch box / big box](http://pluginapi.launchbox-app.com/) which interfaces with DOF2DMD to show systems and game marquees when browsing games (partially implemented)
-- A plugin for [Attract-Mode](https://attractmode.org/) which
-  interfaces with DOF2DMD to show systems and game marquees when browsing games

 ## 💬 Questions and support